 MY WRITING JOURNEY

-My first book was put aside in 2017, and I wrote two 60,000-word manuscripts—which served as a lesson in structuring a book.
-I did the same thing in 2018 and developed the book-writing process by finishing two 80,000-word manuscripts: The True King of Ireland (about a dolphin that helps a politician win an election) and Pieces of a Man (about a divorcee writing a book on a plane and falling in love with an air-stewardess).
+An 80,000-word edited draft of The Governor’s Daughter was finally put aside early 2017, and I wrote two 60,000-word manuscripts—which served as lessons in structuring a book.
+I did the same thing in 2018, finishing two 80,000-word manuscripts: The True King of Ireland (about a dolphin that helps a politician win an election) and Pieces of a Man (about a divorcee writing a book on a plane and falling in love with an air-stewardess).
 As decent as they were, I felt I hadn’t nailed it yet.
-Sensing the real books were about to come, I shelved both.
+Sensing the real books were to come, I shelved both.
 (I may return to them at a later date).

 GRAFT TO CRAFT

 I got lost in the stories; writing for 10 hours per day wasn’t anything unusual.
 Between 2019-2020 I wrote several manuscripts (each one over the course of 2 months).
 One being How to Mend a Broken Heart, a streetwise Dublin barber tries to escape his miserable past by helping a young hood put his life back together after his father kills himself.
 Another is Hometides, a semi-autobiographical, satirical, dark-comedy based around a failed musician facing reality again and trying to figure himself out and what it is to love.
 I also started My Sister, The Quiet Girl, about Irish twins born months apart who get themselves mixed up in political activism that leads to a twisted, Hitchcockian plot involving fake identities and manipulating people into murdering for them (It’s Now Called ‘Die For Us’).
 I also wrote half-a-book called The Bad Book, about two bored high fliers who make a bet and play with a loner’s life, inviting him into their celebrity world, trying to win the bet to see if he can be corrupted, and if so, how far he can be pushed: murder being the ultimate, prize scooping act.